alfahami/airline-adventures/README.md

 # Wolrd Airline Adventures
-A JEE web airline application
+A JEE web airline application from scratch